Ways to combat the grass is greener syndrome

-Today, people are moving almost every which way but up.
-Last-ditch economic survival tactics have forced organizations to be smaller, flatter, nimbler and networked.
-Organizations are changing through mergers, new leadership, change in strategic directions, or by outsourcing products and services.
-All of these elements promise to trigger explosive consequences in human resources.
+Additionally, organizations are changing through mergers, new leadership, change in strategic directions, and by outsourcing products and services.
+All of these elements threaten employee retention and put a strain on human resources.

-Fueled by rough economic times, employees are weighing their current work situation as well as considering meeting their basic needs.
-These concerns include health care, working environments, economic security, challenging work and learning opportunities, housing needs, support for community involvement, and work life balance through telecommuting and flextime.
-Before your best and brightest jump into their cars and explore the other side of the industrial mall, your organization needs to do a better job providing these basic human needs to keep your top talent retained and engaged.
+In good times and bad, employees weigh their current work situation against what other opportunities might provide.
+These concerns include health care, work culture, economic security, challenging work and learning opportunities, housing needs, support for community involvement, and work life balance through telecommuting and flextime.
+Before your best and brightest jump ship, your organization needs to do a better job addressing these issues.
 Attractive competitors are addressing these concerns.
-How many career issues is your organization now addressing?
+How does your organization compare?

-Job security has to do with the vitality of the industries, organizations and professions in which we work.
+The grass is greener syndrome is related to the vitality of the industries, organizations, and professions in which we work.
 Leaders and managers need to focus on the big picture in order to anticipate jobs that will be more in demand and flourish.
-Jobs live in the bigger context of professions, organizations and industries.
-To see and anticipate where the jobs will be, one has to study the current state.
-We strongly recommend that managers do some research on the questions below as preparation for powerful career conversations.
+To see and anticipate where the jobs will be, employers and managers need to do some research on the questions below as preparation for powerful career conversations with their employees.